dstackai/dstack.github.io/docs/index.md

   -h, --help            show this help message and exit
 ```

-As you see, the command is aware of the workflows defined in `.dstack/workflows.yaml`.
+!!! warning ""

-Now, if you type `dstack run download-model --help`, you'll see that `dstack` is also aware of the variables defined
+Now, if you type `dstack run <workflow name> --help`, you'll see that `dstack` is also aware of the variables defined
-for that workflow:
+in `.dstack/configs.yaml` for that workflow.
+Here's an example:

 ```bash
 usage: dstack run download-model [-h] [--model [MODEL]]